p2w34/blog/2020-03-21-case-study-java-fp-using-vavr/case-study-java-fp-using-vavr.md

 However, the real microservice we are going to study was based on ```Either```, so let's base all examples on it.

 ## Aspect 1 - external services' calls
-External services' calls produce side effects.
+Calls to the external services produce side effects.
 In particular, they might throw exceptions.
-To 'plug' them into our pipelines, such calls need to be appropriately wrapped.
+To plug them into our pipelines, such calls need to be appropriately wrapped.

 Let's take a look at the class responsible for publishing events to the external endpoint through REST.
 It shows how to wrap an HTTP call which might throw an exception.